jsoma/playfair-projects/projects/olaya-argueso/madrid-subway-accessible-stations/STORY.md

----
-  title: "How accessible is Madrid's subway network?"
-  summary: "Two thirds of the stations are adapted for people with disabilities.
-However, 12% are still only accessible through stairs.
-Most of those stations are located in the central area of Madrid, and they belong to the oldest lines.
-There are construction works planned (summer 2016), but they do not include revamping the stations."
-  author: "Olaya Argueso"
----

 Inspired by own experience as a passenger, and by [Matthew Ahn's map of accessible subway stations in NYC](https://www.dnainfo.com/new-york/20150608/bushwick/map-subway-map-showing-only-wheelchair-accessible-stations), I decided to check if - as I suspected - Madrid's subway network was more friendly for people with disabilities.